sengulkaya/sengulkaya/README.md

-# Hi there 👋, I'm Şengül Kaya
+# Hi there 👋
+I'm Şengül Kaya graduated from Boğaziçi University majored in Economics.
 Currently I'm learning Java and want to become proficient in it.

 ## Skills and Experience